BarryDigby/barrydigby.github.io/Week_2/BASH.md

 The script passes the output of `bwa mem` (`subsample.sam`) directly to `samtools sort` by using the pipe command (`|`).
 A dash `-` is used to indicate the incoming file from the previous process for samtools.
 When working with full sized samples, allocate more threads to samtools like so `samtools sort --threads 8 - > subsample.bam`.

-:warning: `bwa mem` requires all genome index (both `bwa index`, `samtools index`) files to be present in the working directory for the tool to run.
+*N.B*: `bwa mem` requires all genome index (both `bwa index`, `samtools index`) files to be present in the working directory for the tool to run.
 This will be important when designing the nextflow script.

 ***